Skip to Main Content of this Page

 Recent News Home Lottery

-For selling the claimed ticket, Mo Convenience and Tobacco Store in Aiken received a commission of $2,000.
+For selling the claimed ticket, Simons Liquors Inc. in Greenville received a commission of $2,000.

 Since the start of the Lottery in 2002, more than one million college scholarships and grants have been awarded to South Carolina’s students.
 In all, more than $2.8 BILLION has been transferred to support educational programs in the Palmetto State.